 - Services on publishing and scholarly research methods

-- Learning and working in tub. at over 300 individual and group workstations.
+- Learning and working in tub. at almost 400 individual and group workstations.
 Possibility of reservation for seats in the upper reading room.

 - Scanner and coin-operated photocopying machine